KryptoCrash/RayTracing-JS/README.md

 # RayTracing-JS
-A Shitty RayTracer in JS!
+A Slow RayTracer in JS!